thunderclient/thunder-client-support/docs/free-version.md

+### Subscriptions Announcement
-We announced Subscriptions on `May 19th` -  https://github.com/rangav/thunder-client-support/releases/tag/v2.7.0
+- We announced Subscriptions on `May 19th` -  https://github.com/rangav/thunder-client-support/releases/tag/v2.7.0

 ### Move To Free Version
 If you want to move to the **free version** and stop using **git-sync feature** please follow the below steps